DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

                         y = min(maybeY, maxY)
                     </code>
-                    : When the space between the bottom of the section to the top of the visible area is less than header height, it shows only the part of the header’s bottom that fits this space.
+                    : When the space between the bottom of the section to the top of the visible area is less than header height, it shows only the part of the header's bottom that fits this space.
                 </li>
             </ol>